-There are two alternative ways of meeting the coursework requirement: the course-by-course approach and the alternate route.
+The coursework requirement must be met before an individual may be deemed eligible to write the National Knowledge Exam (the exam requirement).
+There are two ways of meeting the coursework requirement: the course-by-course approach and the Alternate Route.

 The Course by Course Approach

 The coursework requirement consists of successful completion of nine courses.
 Successful completion means obtaining a grade of 70% or better over all nine courses with no single course below 65%.
-Courses must be completed within ten years of registering to write the National Knowledge Exam (NKE) to be considered for eligibility.
+Courses must be completed within ten years of the date you are registered to write the National Knowledge Exam (NKE) to be considered for eligibility.
 The nine required courses are: